-Second, it is often assumed that abstract knowledge can only be built up slowly, or at least much more slowly than more specific knowledge.
-Work on the development of abstract representations in neural networks has been designed around this intuition, building up increasingly abstract layers of representation on top of lower-level, more specific layers, which are formed earlier in learning (Hinton, Osindero, & Teh, 2006).
-The blessing of abstraction suggests that this is not a necessary order for the construction of knowledge, but that abstract knowledge can become available before specific knowledge in any of the systems that it depends on.
 The abstractness of a theory of causality proved not to hinder learning, given a rich language of thought and a powerful inductive learning mechanism.
 We found that abstract learning was fastest when evidence was drawn from a wide variety of causal systems, even if only a small number of observations was available for each system.
-Because a domain-general theory is able to draw evidence from the widest set of experiences, this suggests that domain-general intuitive theories may, in some cases, be easier to learn than their domainspecific counterparts.
-Indeed, an abstract, domain-general theory of causality may be learned remarkably early because evidence for it may be collected from almost every experience.
-In future work we plan to investigate further the effects of distribution and variety of evidence; it will also be important to understand how diversity of evidence interacts with noise in the evidence, a factor we have not yet explored.
+Because a domaingeneral theory is able to draw evidence from the widest set of experiences, this suggests that domain-general intuitive theories may, in some cases, be easier to learn than their domain-specific counterparts.
+In future work we plan to investigate further the effects of distribution and variety of evidence.